-We’ve selected the 5 best laptops under $1,000 you can buy in 2023 to save you the hassle of endless research.
+We’ve selected the five best laptops under $1,000 you can buy to save you the hassle of endless research.
 Landing at the $1,000 laptop price zone equates to many configuration options.
-We’re not talking about a budget-minded laptop; we’re talking about a laptop with a fair amount of bells and whistles.
+We’re not talking about a budget-minded laptop — we’re talking about a laptop with a fair amount of bells and whistles.

-Just take a look at our roundup of the 5 best laptops under $1,000:
+Just take a look at our roundup of the five best laptops under $1,000:

 - Best Overall Laptop: Microsoft Surface Pro 8-13″ Touchscreen